devcontainers/spec/proposals/features-contribute-lifecycle-scripts.md

 Note that `initializeCommand` is omitted, pending further discussions around a secure design.

-Additionally, introduce a `${featureRootFolder}` dev container variable, which is expanded at build time to the root of the Feature the variable is referenced from.

 As with all lifecycle hooks, commands are executed from the context (cwd) of the [project workspace folder](https://containers.dev/implementors/spec/#project-workspace-folder).

+> NOTE: To use any assets (a script, etc...) embedded within a Feature in a lifecycle hook property, it is the Feature author's reponsibility to copy that assert to somewhere on the container where it will persist (outside of `/tmp`.)
+Implementations are not required to persist Feature install scripts beyond the initial build.

-All other semantic match the existing [Lifecycle Scripts](https://containers.dev/implementors/json_reference/#lifecycle-scripts) and  [lifecycle script parallel execution](https://containers.dev/implementors/spec/#parallel-exec) behavior exactly.
+All other semantics match the existing [Lifecycle Scripts](https://containers.dev/implementors/json_reference/#lifecycle-scripts) and [lifecycle script parallel execution](https://containers.dev/implementors/spec/#parallel-exec) behavior exactly.

 ###  Execution